 And may I add, the term ‘team-building’ risks telegraphing an outcome to the group which may or may not be realised, which only leads to unmet expectations and disappointment.

 So,… permit me the privilege of delivering an adventure-based (learning) program with your group, and I’ll provide you with ample opportunities to develop all manner of interpersonal skills, not to mention, be challenged, play and have fun.
-Take a look at this link for dozens of great team-building opportunities.
+Take a look at this link for dozens of simple team building activity ideas.

 This approach (as distinct from running a ‘team-building’ program) provides significantly more scope for me to over-deliver on my client’s goals.
 Which allows me to deliver the results my client is actually looking for (and needs).
 Which is why they are on the phone talking to you in the first place.